-Topic titles or information within a topic include this label when the topic or information is applicable to the clustered environment only.
-For example, the title Adding clusters (clustered environments only) indicates that this task is relevant for the clustered environment only. - No mode labels in titles Topics that apply to both 7-Mode and clustered environments do not include any labels in the title.
-For example, the topic Creating alarms for events provides information that is relevant to both 7-Mode and clustered environments. - No mode labels in topic information Information within a topic that applies to both 7-Mode and clustered environments does not include any labels.
+Topic titles or information within a topic include this label when the topic or information is applicable to the Cluster-Mode environment only.
+For example, the title Adding clusters (Cluster-Mode only) indicates that this task is relevant for the Cluster-Mode environment only.

+- No mode labels in titles Topics that apply to both 7-Mode and Cluster-Mode environments do not include any labels in the title.
+For example, the topic Creating alarms for events provides information that is relevant to both 7-Mode and Cluster-Mode environments. - No mode labels in topic information Information within a topic that applies to both 7-Mode and Cluster-Mode environments does not include any labels.